Reduced COPD Flare-ups With New Treatment

-Background: Pharmaceutical companies perform research to find new treatments for those with COPD.
-Based on results of studies in asthma, there is interest in targeting the eosinophil – a type of white blood cell that is a normal part of the body’s immune system.
-However, too many eosinophils may lead to inflammation in the lungs that can cause asthma and COPD breathing attacks.
+Background: One goal of treatment for those with COPD is reduced COPD flare-ups.
+Based on results of studies in those with asthma, there is interest in targeting the eosinophil – a type of white blood cell that is a normal part of the body’s immune system – in COPD.
+Too many eosinophils may lead to redness and swelling (inflammation) in the lungs that can cause asthma and COPD breathing attacks.

 Up to 40% of patients with COPD have elevated levels of eosinophils in the blood.
 It appears that high levels of eosinophils are associated with an increased risk of COPD flare-ups (exacerbations).
 Inhaled corticosteroids can reduce flare-ups and are frequently prescribed along with one or two bronchodilators to reduce possible flare-ups.
 This is called triple therapy (see posts on September 21, 2017, and August 17, 2017).